Mosque of Sayyidna al-Hussein

 Mosque of Sayyidna al-Hussein information

-One of the most sacred Islamic sites in Egypt, this mosque is the reputed burial place of the head of Hussein, the grandson of the Prophet whose death in Karbala, Iraq, cemented the rift between the Sunni and Shia branches of Islam.
-Never mind that the Umayyad Mosque in Damascus claims the same Shiite relic, and that both mosques were established by Sunnis – the site is still so holy that non-Muslims are not allowed inside.
+One of the most sacred Islamic sites in Egypt, this mosque is the reputed burial place of the head of Hussein, the grandson of Prophet Mohammed.
 Most of the building dates from about 1870, except for the beautiful 14th-century stucco panels on the minaret.
 The modern metal sculptures in front are elegant Teflon canopies that expand to cover worshippers during Friday prayers.
+This is one of the few mosques where non-muslims can't enter.